-It has been for some time now that the concept of 3D printing has been doing rounds.
-The use of 3D printing in actuality, and the way it is being adapted in the construction industry, is now on the verge of being a reality for sure.
+The concept of 3D printing has been doing the rounds for some time now.
+The use of 3D printing in actuality, and the way it is being adapted in the construction industry, is now on the verge of being a reality.
 Contractors and architects all over the world have started to construct the first 3D residential buildings that include apartments and houses.

 But how is 3D printing different from the existing methods of construction?